syl20bnr/spacemacs-elpa-mirror/gnu/nhexl-mode-readme.txt

 usable as a "plain" minor mode.
 It works on any buffer, and does not mess with the undo log or with the major mode.

-In theory it could also work just fine even on very large buffers, although in practice it seems to make the display engine suffer.

 It also comes with:

 - `nhexl-nibble-edit-mode': a "nibble editor" minor mode.